 All the pool villas are in the same design, and are luxurious and spacious.
 A cozy living room opens out to the pool, outdoor living and dining areas, and the view.
 The bright and airy bathroom also comes with a sea view.
 The separate bedroom is supremely comfortable to sleep in.
 I had such a good night’s sleep I didn’t want to get out of bed in the morning.

-For a former coconut plantation, there oddly aren’t many trees on the property, so there wasn’t much shade or foliage to shield the view of other people’s villas.
-As I walked to breakfast, I couldn’t avoid some generous views of bulgy middle-aged men, contentedly sunning their big bellies by their pools.
+For a former coconut plantation, there oddly aren’t many trees on the property.
+The new shrubbery was young, so there wasn’t much shade or foliage to shield the view of other people’s villas.
+The walk to breakfast featured some generous views of bulgy middle-aged men, contentedly sunning their bellies by their pools.
 From somewhere in the sky I heard the posh voice of Sir David Attenborough, gently narrating, “As the walrus tires from its labours, it seeks the warmth of the sun, taking a break from the chillier climes of its natural habitat …” (Where was that voice coming from?).

 Speaking of breakfast, the first meal of the day is so enjoyable here.
-All the food at Ritz Carlton Samui was of very high standard, and my favourite meal was the breakfast buffet, located in a beautiful, lofty, open air room, with generous sofa seating and birds flying through the open room.
+All the food at Ritz Carlton Samui was of the highest standard, and my favourite meal was the breakfast buffet, located in a beautiful, lofty, open air space, with generous sofa seating and birds flying through the open room.

 Mr. Barefoot happened to be on a healthy vegan clean regime that week, abstaining from meat, alcohol and fatty foods.
 But he quickly fell off the wagon when faced with the temptations of the breakfast buffet.